thomasgtaylor/how.wtf/content/post/2023-04-14-getters-and-setters-in-python.md

 ---
-title: Getters and setters in Python
-date: 2023-04-14T23:45:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-14 23:45:00-04:00
 description: How to write getter and setter methods in Python.
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Getters and setters in Python
 ---

 Writing getter and setter methods in Python is seamless using the [`@property` decorator](https://docs.python.org/3/library/functions.html#property).